 Cervicitis - chlamydia; STI - chlamydia; STD - chlamydia; Sexually transmitted - chlamydia; PID - chlamydia; Pelvic inflammatory disease - chlamydia

-Geisler WM.
-Diagnosis and management of uncomplicated chlamydia trachomatis infections in adolescents and adults: summary of evidence reviewed for the 2015 centers for disease control and prevention sexually transmitted diseases treatment guidelines.
+Geisler WM, Hocking JS, Darville T, Batteiger BE, Brunham RC.
+Diagnosis and management of uncomplicated chlamydia trachomatis infections in adolescents and adults: summary of evidence reviewed for the 2021 Centers for Disease Control and Prevention sexually transmitted infections treatment guidelines.
 Clin Infect Dis.
-2015;(61):774-84.
-PMID: 26602617. www.ncbi.nlm.nih.gov/pubmed/26602617.
+2022 ;74(Suppl_2):S112-S126.
+PMID: 35416965 pubmed.ncbi.nlm.nih.gov/35416965/.